aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 Due to $t_{cq}$ delay, changes have to ripple through counter if $nt_{cq}$ exceeds clock period, can cause errors when reading parallel out
 # Synchronous
+Toggle at positive edge of clock, as long as both current and previous are $1$ All FFs use same clock signal, no cascaded delay